 Petrol and diesel prices in your city.
 Check today's rates here

-Fuel is priced differently in various states owing to the taxes levied on them by both central as well as state governments along with freight charges.
-These taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.
-The fuel prices are generally revised on a daily basis in tandem with the benchmark international price and foreign exchange rates.
+Fuel prices vary in different states and other than the international oil prices; they are dependent on the taxes levied on them by both central as well as state governments along with freight charges.
+Such taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.
+The fuel prices are generally revised on a daily basis in tandem with the benchmark international price and foreign exchange rates and the revision comes into effect at 6am.

 |City